Aortic aneurysm: Open surgery

 Open surgery starts with exposure of the dilated portion of the aorta via an incision in the abdomen or abdomen and chest, followed by insertion of a synthetic (Dacron or Gore-Tex) graft (tube) to replace the diseased aorta.
 The graft is sewn in by hand to the non-diseased portions of the aorta, and the aneurysmal sac is closed around the graft.

 The aorta and its branching arteries are cross-clamped during open surgery.
 This can lead to inadequate blood supply to the spinal cord, resulting in paraplegia.
-A 2004 systematic review and meta analysis found that cerebrospinal fluid drainage (CFSD), when performed in experienced centers, reduces the risk of ischemic spinal cord injury by increasing the perfusion pressure to the spinal cord.
+A 2004 systematic review and meta-analysis found that cerebrospinal fluid drainage (CFSD), when performed in experienced centers, reduces the risk of ischemic spinal cord injury by increasing the perfusion pressure to the spinal cord.
 A 2012 Cochrane systematic review noted that further research regarding the effectiveness of CFSD for preventing a spinal cord injury is required.
+A 2023 systematic review suggested that rates of postoperative spinal cord ischaemia can be kept at low levels after open repair of thoracoabdominal aneurysm with adequate precautions and perioperative manoeuvres.
+The majority of the surgeons believe prophylactic lumbar drains are effective in reducing spinal cord ischaemia.
+Neuromonitoring with motor-evoked potentials (MEP) can provide the surgeon objective criteria to direct selective intercostal reconstruction or other protective anaesthetic and surgical manoeuvres.
+Simultaneous monitoring of MEP and somatosensory-evoked potentials (SSEP) seems to be the most reliable method.

 Endovascular

-Endovascular treatment of aortic aneurysms is a minimally invasive alternative to open surgery repair.
-It involves the placement of an endo-vascular stent through small incisions at the top of each leg into the aorta.
+Endovascular treatment of aortic aneurysms is a minimally invasive alternative to open surgical repair.
+It involves the placement of an endovascular stent through small incisions at the top of each leg into the aorta.

-As compared to open surgery, EVAR has a lower risk of death in the short term and a shorter hospital stay but may not always be an option.
-There does not appear to be a difference in longer term outcomes between the two.
+As compared to open surgery, EVAR has a lower risk of death in the short term and a shorter hospital stay, but may not always be an option.
+There does not appear to be a difference in longer-term outcomes between the two.
 After EVAR, repeat procedures are more likely to be needed.

 Epidemiology

-Aortic aneurysms resulted in about 152,000 deaths in 2013 up from 100,000 in 1990.
+Globally, aortic aneurysms resulted in about ~170,000 deaths in 2017.
+This figure represents an increase from approximately ~100,000 in 1990.